-There are other details that are in Galatians 2:12: "For before certain ones came from James, he was eating with the Gentiles.... [putting no difference] ...However, when they came, he drew back and separated himself from the Gentiles, being afraid of those of the circumcision party."
-A political move!
-A reversion to Judaism!
+There are other details that are here, Galatians 2:12: "For, before certain ones came from James, he was eating with the Gentiles.... [putting no difference] ...However, when they came, he drew back and separated himself from the Gentiles, being afraid of those of the circumcision party."

+A political move; a reversion to Judaism.
 He was afraid they would go back and tell James that he was eating with Gentiles.

 Verse 13: "And the rest of the Jews joined him in this hypocritical act, insomuch that even Barnabas was carried away with their hypocrisy."
-This was a big deal!
-Think of it this way: You come to church one day and you hear there's going to be a big meeting and Peter, Paul and certain ones from Jerusalem are going to be there-this may have been a Feast day-and you're all excited and the deacon stands at the door and says 'Gentiles to the right, Jews to the left; Gentiles eat over here, Jews eat over there.'
+This was big deal!

+Think of it this way: You come to church one day and you hear there's going to be a big meeting and Peter's going to be there and Paul is going to be there and certain ones from Jerusalem are going to be there-this may have been a Feast day-and you're all excited and the deacon stands at the door and says, 'Gentiles to the right, Jews to the left; Gentiles eat over here, Jews eat over there.'
 How are you going to feel?

-Verse 14: "But when I saw that they did not walk uprightly according to the Truth of the Gospel, I said to Peter in the presence of them all, 'If you, being a Jew, are living like the Gentiles... [eating with them, mingling with them and so forth] ...and not according to Judaism, why do you compel the Gentiles to Judaize?"-and separate themselves from the Jews?
+Verse 14: "But when I saw that they did not walk uprightly according to the Truth of the Gospel, I said to Peter in the presence of them all, 'If you, being a Jew, are living like the Gentiles..."-eating with them, mingling with them, and so forth.

-To Judaize has nothing to do with the Law of God!
-Is there any place in the Scriptures that says that you cannot eat with one of another nation?
+"...and not according to Judaism, why do you compel the Gentiles to Judaize?" (v 14)-and separate themselves from the Jews.
+'Judaize' has nothing to do with the Law of God.
+Is there any place in the Scriptures that says you cannot eat with one of another nation?
 NO!

-Verse 15: "We who are Jews by nature-and

-not sinners of the Gentiles-knowing that a man is not justified by works of law..." (vs 15-16).
+Verse 15: "We who are Jews by nature and not sinners of the Gentiles-knowing that a man is not justified by works of law..." (vs 14-16).

-Let's review: Justification means to be made right to God the Father in heaven above.
-That justification comes from the heart, in believing on Christ, repentance and baptism.
-There is no place in all the Scripture that says do this law and you are right with God.
-There is no law designed to do that.
+Let's review: Justification means to be made right with God the Father in heaven above.
+That justification comes from the heart, in believing on Christ through repentance and baptism.
+There is no place in all the Scripture that says to do this law and you are right with God.
+There is no law designed to do that!

 - What is law designed to do?
-Law is designed to show what sin is! - Can law give you life?
-No!
+To show what sin is! - Can law give you life?
+NO!
 God can!

-Let me use a couple of examples to show the difference in justifying by works of law.
-We'll use a work of law that we can relate to today and then we'll show the difference.
+Let me use a couple of examples here to show justifying by works of law, and we'll use a work of law we can relate to today; then we'll show the difference.